HandsomeDogStudio/docker-for-acquia/README.md

 It will be placed in the ./mysql-dump folder, but do not commit it to the repository.

-Default site credentials: user: SVI-admin, pass: password
+Default site credentials: user: docker-for-acquia, pass: password

 ### Configure PHPStorm for debugging